arm-university/EduCheck/codegrader/docs/Getting_Started.md

  Please contact Arm Education rsh-edu-eng@arm.com for more information.

 ## What if I don't use Mbed in my code?
-Educheck uses Mbed tools and Mbed Greentea and thus Educheck will not work on any code that do not use Mbed.
+Educheck uses Mbed tools and Mbed Greentea and thus Educheck will not work on any code that does not use Mbed.